Take Me To The River | Chords + Lyrics

 Take Me To The River Chord Chart | PDF + iReal Pro

-I simplified many things in this chord chart.
-The intro doesn’t show any of those string and horn lines as chord extensions.
-I’ve also used this part to describe the instrumental and outro, it’s an E7 and occasional E6.
+This chord chart has been simplified in several ways.
+The intro doesn’t include the string and horn lines as chord extensions, and I’ve also used this section to outline the instrumental and outro—it’s essentially an E7 with occasional E6.

-The verse has been simplified too, instead of showing the various chords you hear in verse 1, I just put it down as we play in the following verses.
+The verse has also been streamlined.
+Instead of detailing the variations heard in verse 1, I’ve written it as we actually play it in the later verses.
+The bridge remains consistent throughout.

-My favourite section of all time, Take Me To The River’s middle 8 has been kept intact.
+My favourite section of all time, Take Me to the River‘s middle 8, has been left intact.

-At the bottom of the chart, I put the order of these sections.
+At the bottom of the chart, I’ve listed the order of the sections.

-Should you want to download this chart, here’s a PDF: Take Me To The River Chord Chart PDF.
+If you’d like to download this chart, here’s a PDF: Take Me to the River chord chart PDF.

 Take Me To The River TAB | Course Preview